Maltese

 Tiny size changes the child-fit question

 The decision is not whether Maltese dogs can live with families; it is whether the household can keep handling calm and protective.
-Scoring V2 child-fit and handling dimensions make toddler energy, rough play, furniture jumps, and crowded spaces part of the fit.
+The child-fit and handling fit signals make toddler energy, rough play, furniture jumps, and crowded spaces part of the fit.
 A gentle older-child home may be very different from a household where a small dog could be grabbed, dropped, or overwhelmed.
-This breed page should ask about supervision and body awareness before presenting apartment convenience as the main benefit.
+This breed guidance should ask about supervision and body awareness before presenting apartment convenience as the main benefit.

 Keep in mind